wotkad/rise/README.md

   - `sitemap.xml`: Site map.
 - `.babelrc`: Babel configuration file.
 - `.editorconfig`: Used to set editor code configuration, such as using spaces instead of tabs, character set, files, etc.
-- `.gitignore`: Here you can specify which files/directories should not be tracked by `git`, this means that the file/directory written in this file will not be put into the repository, for example, the directory `/node_modules` and `/ dist`.
+- `.gitignore`: Here you can specify which files/directories should not be tracked by `git`, this means that the file/directory written in this file will not be put into the repository, for example, the directory `/node_modules` and `/ build`.
 - `.nvmrc`: File with NodeJS version of this project.
 - `blc.js`: Script to check if links on the whole site are working.
 - `README.md`: Template description file.